‘What To Eat After A Workout – Post Workout Meal, Drinks & Snacks’ – Monica May

 In fact, this meal directly affects our results, since it’s the one that helps our muscles grow stronger.

-The truth is, we put a lot of effort into our workouts, always looking to perform better and do our very best.
+The truth is, we all put a lot of effort into our workouts, always looking to perform better and give our 100% at the gym.

 HOWEVER, if we fail to fuel up properly after the workout, it can all go to waste.

-That’s why I packed a post-workout guide, to help you understand and finally nail your post-workout meals to get better results.
+That’s why I packed a post workout guide, to help you understand and finally nail your post workout meal, post workout snacks and post workout drinks, to get better results.

 Let’s get started right away!